semaphore-protocol/website/versioned_docs/version-V2/what-is-semaphore.md

 ## Overview

-[Semaphore](https://github.com/semaphore-protocol/semaphore) is a zero-knowledge gadget which allows Ethereum users to prove their membership of a set which they had previously joined without revealing their original identity.
+[Semaphore](https://github.com/semaphore-protocol/semaphore) is a zero-knowledge **protocol** which allows users to prove their membership of a group which they had previously joined without revealing their original identity.
 At the same time, it allows users to signal their endorsement of an arbitrary string.
-It is designed to be a simple and generic privacy layer for Ethereum DApps.
-Use cases include private voting, whistleblowing, mixers, and anonymous authentication.
+It is designed to be a simple and generic **privacy layer** for Ethereum dApps.
+Use cases include private voting, whistleblowing, anonymous DAOs and mixers.
 Finally, it provides a simple built-in mechanism to prevent double-signalling or double-spending.

-This gadget comprises of smart contracts and [zero-knowledge](https://z.cash/technology/zksnarks/) components which work in tandem.
-The Semaphore smart contract handles state, permissions, and proof verification onchain.
-The zero-knowledge components work offchain to allow users to generate proofs, which allow the smart contract to update its state if these proofs are valid.
+Semaphore comprises of smart contracts and [zero-knowledge](https://z.cash/technology/zksnarks/) components which work in tandem.
+The Semaphore smart contracts handles identity groups and proof verification onchain.
+The zero-knowledge components work offchain to allow users to generate identities and proofs, which allow the smart contract to update its state if these proofs are valid.

-Semaphore is designed for DApp developers (not for end-users) and it allows them to abstract their features in order to provide user-friendly privacy.
+Semaphore is designed to allow building dApps in a **modular** fashion.
+Developers can decide what to use and which parts to customize according to their needs.

 ## Basic features